 The Detroit automakers are moving into their fifth year of recovery after the disastrous bottoming-out of 2009 when General Motors and Chrysler filed for bankruptcy.
 Half a decade later, however, sales are brisk and auto loans are available.
 But is the future that bright?
 On today's show: Are there warning signs of another auto downturn?
 And, if so, what needs to happen to stop it?

 Then, what will our rivers and roads look like once spring hits and the snow melts?
 We spoke with meteorologist Jim Maczko to find out.

-Lake Erie is full of algae blooms and dead zones, and a new report is asking us to take action.
+Lake Erie is full of blooms of cyanobacteria (sometimes referred to as blue-green algae) and dead zones, and a new report is asking us to take action.
 What can be done to improve the health of this lake?